Breonna Taylor's family attorney is 'not giving up' on murder or manslaughter charges for officers involved - Local News 8

 In Oakland, California, multiple people were arrested for assaulting police officers Friday night, the Oakland Police Department said on Twitter.

 The department said more than 250 people participated in the protest, adding “the group was immediately violent throwing bottles & cans at officers.”
-OPD responded by deploying “minimal smoke.”
+OPD said it responded by deploying “minimal smoke.”

 There were no reports of damage to businesses, according to police.